 We care about your wellbeing.
 Although SLU-Madrid does not have its own medical center on campus, Student Life staff and counselors may serve as liaisons between students and doctors, even going with them to the hospital or to different practitioners as needed.

 Students with pre-existing medical conditions are responsible for following the treatment prescribed by their personal physicians and for seeking the adequate resources to continue any treatment while they study in Madrid.
-They may use their Sanitas Medical Insurance provided by SLU-Madrid.
+They may also use their Sanitas Medical Insurance provided by SLU-Madrid.

-For any physical pre-existing conditions, contact Rubén Borrás, M.D., a general practitioner who accepts Sanitas insurance, at email@example.com.
-Borrás will refer you to a specialist within the Sanitas Medical network.
-If you need treatment for mental illness with a counselor or a psychiatrist while you reside in Spain, contact the SLU-Madrid Counseling Center at firstname.lastname@example.org.
+For any physical pre-existing conditions, contact Rubén Borrás, M.D., a general practitioner who accepts Sanitas insurance, at firstname.lastname@example.org.
+Dr. Borrás will refer you to a specialist within the Sanitas Medical network.
+If you need treatment for mental illness with a counselor or a psychiatrist while you reside in Spain, contact the SLU-Madrid Wellness Center at email@example.com.